iskandr/parakeet/README.md

 Parakeet
 ====

-Parakeet is a runtime accelerator for an array-oriented subset of Python.
-If you're doing a lot of number crunching in Python, Parakeet may be able to significantly speed up your code.

 **This project is no longer being maintained**. *In retrospect, I don't think that whole-function type specialization at the AST level is a scalable approach to speeding up a sufficiently large subset of Python.
 General-purpose Python code should probably be accelerated using a bytecode JIT and high-performance numerical code using a DSL with explicit parallel operators ([GCT](http://joschu.github.io/index.html#Announcing CGT) looks promising).*

+Parakeet was a runtime accelerator for an array-oriented subset of Python.

 Example
 =======